-- 3. Seed Per Unit: Selecting the grey box allows the operator to enter what the seed per unit is for the product the pump is going to apply chemical to.
+- Seed Per Unit: Selecting the grey box allows the operator to enter what the seed per unit is for the product the pump is going to apply chemical to.
 This will aid in any SCU based chemical application.
 Seed Per Pound (Seed per Kilogram in metric) is only visible while "Direct Translate" and "Manual (Percent) Mode" is not enabled. - 4.
 Batch Time: Selecting this grey box allows the operator to enter how long the pump will run when in auto, after the auxiliary signal comes on.
 If the auxiliary signal comes off before the timer has completed, the timer will reset.
 Once the time is met, the pump will stop running until the auxiliary signal is turned off and back on again.
 This option is only available while "Batch Mode" is enabled. - 5.
 Treat By SCU/min: Selecting this check box allows the operator to switch from entering the target treating rate by SCU/min or by lb/min (or kg/min if in metric). - 6.
 Batch Mode: Selecting this check box allows the operator to turn batch mode off or on.
 Batch mode allows the operator to only run the pump for a desired amount of time while in auto after the auxiliary signal turns on. - 7.
+Manual Batch Mode: Selecting this check box allows the operator to manually enable batch mode to begin by pressing the Start Batch button on the Main screen without the need of an auxiliary signal. - 8.
 Direct Translate: Selecting this check box allows the operator to enable direct translate mode.
-This mode takes away treater based option, and allow the operator to enter a requested flow rate by oz/min or mL/min in metric. - 8.
+This mode takes away treater based option, and allow the operator to enter a requested flow rate by oz/min or mL/min in metric. - 9.
 Manual (Percent) Mode: Selecting this check box allows the operator to enable manual mode.
 Manual mode runs the pumps motor at a % motor speed instead of trying to achieve a targeted application or flow rate.